Electric-Coin-Company/zashi-android/docs/testing/manual_testing/Crash Reporting.md

 6. Confirm that a new exception file exists in this directory
 7. Repeat this with the "Throw Uncaught Exception" under the debug menu

+# Crashes reported to Crashlytics
+1. Compile a debug build of the app with Firebase API keys
+    1. Download Firebase JSON configuration files from https://console.firebase.google.com and place them in app/src/debug and app/src/release
+    1. OR download an APK built by GitHub Actions which has the API keys set up
+1. Get past the onboarding to reach the Home screen
+1. Under the debug menu, choose Report Caught Exception
+1. Log onto the Firebase project and confirm the exception is reported
+1. Repeat this with the "Throw Uncaught Exception" under the debug menu

 # Crashes Reported in Contact Support
 1. See the Contact Support test cases